 For many years, Edi Kraus has been serving as the captain of AquafilSLO, managing to position the company as a strong and innovative player on the global market for carpets.
 With project EFFECTIVE, coordinated by Mr. Kraus and his team, AquafilSLO is looking towards a new era of fibers and plastics.
-We could think of one better to share his thoughts about the project and the future of the industry.
+We could think of one better to share his thoughts about the

 1. Why did Aquafil decide to embrace bio-based materials as inputs for your products?